-An employee's appearance should reflect the high quality of service the Library provides to its patrons.
-Employees must ensure that their appearance matches the tasks they are completing.
+Business casual attire is the required work attire for employees of the Bloomington Public Library.
+Using the following guidelines, employees are asked to use their best judgment in considering what is and what is not appropriate attire.
 If an employee is unsure as to whether a particular item of clothing or accessory is appropriate, they should consult with their Manager prior to wearing such an item.
 If an employee requires an accommodation to this policy, they should contact the Human Resources Manager.